The 2019 Winter Classic Jersey Countdown

 second Winter Centennial Classic jersey is a bit confounding.
 On the one hand, there’s some positive elements to it: the simplicity, the great logo crest, etc. But, it’s also a shit-mix of different elements from their previous jerseys that creates a jersey that seems simple, but complex at the same time and, to top it all off, feels off-brand as it’s a significant departure from their traditional and classic jersey design.
 Out of context, they’re fine-looking jerseys, but for an event that celebrates 100 years in the league, how can something feel so non-Maple-Leafs-esque?

-The next new inclusion to this list is the Hab’s NHL100 Classic jerseys.
-Like the Senators a few spots before, these were really nice jerseys, and I’ll be the first to admit that they looked better on the ice during the game than they did otherwise – clean, elegant, simple – but again, for a game that theoretically will be a once-in-a-century game, they’re ultimately forgettable.
-The attempt to fully bridge modern with traditional aesthetics is applaudable, but it’s extremely difficult to do, and these jerseys end up looking not quite like either.
+The Hab’s NHL100 Classic jerseys, like the Senators a few spots before, are really nice jerseys, and I’ll be the first to admit that they looked better on the ice during the game than they did otherwise – clean, elegant, simple – but again, for a game that theoretically will be a once-in-a-century game, they’re ultimately forgettable.
+The attempt to fully bridge modern with traditional aesthetics is applaudable, but it’s extremely difficult to do, and these jerseys end up looking not quite historical, or very modern.
 There are some nice touches, like the inscription on the collar for example, but not enough to make the jersey climb higher up the list.